volfpeter/localclustering/paper.md

 Similarly to the base algorithm, the hierarchical Hermina-Janos algorithm is also an iterative process with the following two steps:

-1. Local clustering step: use the Hermina-Janos local clustering algorithm with the current configuration of the used cluster definition to calculate the cluster.
+1. Local clustering step: Use the Hermina-Janos local clustering algorithm with the current configuration of the used cluster definition to calculate the cluster.
-2. Cluster definition relaxation step: this is a highly cluster definition-dependent step where the algorithm adjusts or relaxes the cluster definition's parameters so in the next iteration the local clustering algorithm will be able to further extend the cluster.
+2. Cluster definition relaxation step: This is a highly cluster definition-dependent step where the algorithm adjusts or relaxes the cluster definition's parameters so in the next iteration the local clustering algorithm will be able to further extend the cluster.

 ## Cluster definitions